 When anxiety becomes debilitating, it can seriously damage your quality of life.
 You may come to realize you’ve withdrawn into an emotional cocoon, losing contact with friends and family and letting your personal and professional goals lapse as you struggle to get through each day.
 While simple stress can often be dealt with through basic changes, psychological anxiety can be more complex and difficult to handle.

 If your anxiety is getting out of hand this summer, turn to the experts at Nugent Family Counseling Center.
-Our mental health counseling offices, located in San Jose, Santa Clara, Aliso Viejo, California, and Reno, Nevada, provide support for new and existing patients with anxiety and stress-related concerns.
+Our mental health counseling offices, located in San Jose, California, Los Gatos, California, and Reno, Nevada, provide support for new and existing patients with anxiety and stress-related concerns.
 We also offer telehealth treatment.
 Here’s what we recommend our patients know about dealing with severe anxiety.

 Caught in a loop?